OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 ## Downloading & Installing

-As this provider is still under development, you will need to manually download it.

 There are compiled binaries for most platforms in [Releases](https://github.com/OctopusDeploy/terraform-provider-octopusdeploy/releases).

 To use it, extract the binary for your platform into the same folder as your `.tf` file(s) will be located, then run `terraform init`.